kaelamartin/BodyDataReader/BodyDataReader/README.md

 Take a look at the [manual](doc/Manual.md) for an explanation of how to use BodyDataReader.

-More in-depth information can be found the [reference](doc/Reference.md).
+A listing of every available function can be found the [reference](doc/Reference.md).

 ## Quick Start